-Laura Drake has always been a storyteller.
+Laura has always been a storyteller.
 She began on her front porch, telling ghost stories to the neighborhood kids.
 They ran screaming, but kept coming back for more.
 If she wasn’t telling a story, she had her nose in one, bumping into students in the halls on her way to classes.

-Then one day, riding into the small town of Kernville, California, a dog ran in front of the bike.
+One day, riding into the small town of Kernville, California, a dog ran in front of the bike.
 After a gut clenching scare, he trotted back the way he came and they rode on.
 But she started thinking.
 What if someone came along and hit the dog?
 And what if a girl riding a motorcycle came along . . .

 The idea grew into Laura’s first novel, Her Road Home.

 On an annual pilgrimage to Texas, Laura was introduced to her first rodeo, and loved everything about it.
 She was even more excited to discover Pro Bull Riding was shown on television every week!
-She’s since attended any event within driving distance, three PBR National finals and has even attended a bull riding clinic – as a spectator.
+She’s since attended any event within driving distance, five PBR National finals and has even attended a bullfighting clinic – as a spectator.
 Several people in the industry have been gracious in sharing their knowledge with a city girl.
 Her love of this sport grew into ideas for her PBR inspired series, Sweet on a Cowboy.

 Ideas are still growing.

-In 2014, Laura realized a lifelong dream of becoming a Texan and is currently working on her accent.
+In 2014, Laura realized a lifelong dream of becoming a Texan, and is currently working on her accent.
 She gave up the corporate CFO gig to write full time.
 She’s a wife, grandmother, and motorcycle chick in the remaining waking hours.

 Writers in the Storm – Blog on the craft of writing